Thomas Woolner: Art career

 His largest single commission was a programme of architectural sculptures for the Manchester Assize Courts, built in Manchester from 1859 through 1864.
 Woolner created a large number of statues depicting lawgivers and rulers which formed part of the building's structure.
 Most dramatic was a giant sculpture depicting Moses which was placed on the top, above the entrance.
 There were also allegorical figures of Justice and Mercy.
-Inside was a relief sculpture depicting the Judgment of Solomon, flanked by statues of a Drunk Woman and a Good Woman.
+Inside was a relief sculpture depicting the Judgement of Solomon, flanked by statues of a Drunk Woman and a Good Woman.
 Alfred Waterhouse, the architect, wrote, "we are all delighted with your virtuous woman, and disgusted as we ought to be with the awful example."
 The building was bombed during World War II.
 Some of the sculptures were saved and incorporated into the replacement building.

 Woolner made his living mainly from creating statues of famous men, but his most personal and complex works in sculpture were what he called "ideal" groups, notably Civilization (1867) and Virgilia bewailing the absence of Coriolanus (1871).
 These demonstrate his attempt to express the tension between the static stone and the dynamic desires of the figures represented emerging into solidity from it.
 Woolner also made a large number of relief sculptures for memorials.
 His reliefs depicting scenes from the Iliad were widely reproduced.
 These were intended to commemorate the classical scholarship of William Gladstone.

 He was elected to the Royal Academy in 1875 and served as professor of sculpture from 1877 to 1879.

 Personal life

 On 6 September 1864 Woolner married Alice Gertrude Waugh.
 He had initially been in love with her sister, Fanny, and had previously proposed to her, but she turned him down.
 Fanny married Woolner's Pre-Raphaelite colleague William Holman Hunt the following year, but died in childbirth a year later.
 In 1874, while in Italy, Hunt married their third sister Edith, an act which Woolner considered immoral and which was defined as incest under British laws at the time.
 He never spoke to Hunt again.

 Hunt's granddaughter Diana Holman-Hunt later claimed that before his marriage Woolner had been involved in a relationship with a lower-class girl called Amelia Henderson, who appealed to Hunt for support.
 Hunt arranged with Frederick Stephens to give her funds to emigrate to Australia so that she would not interfere with Woolner's wedding plans.

 Woolner and Alice had six children, four daughters and two sons.
 His eldest child, Amy, later wrote a biography of her father.
 His two sons Hugh (1866–1925) and Geoffrey (1867–1882) were sent to Marlborough College, where Geoffrey died at the age of 14.
-Hugh became a stockbroker.
+Hugh was a survivor of the Titanic disaster and later became a stockbroker.